 Beans - Beans are full of protein, and are a fantastic source of energy, especially if you follow a vegetarian or vegan diet (14).
 They’re also packed full of fibre, which helps to slow digestion which helps to stabilise your blood sugar, as well as being rich in magnesium, which helps the body’s cells to make energy (15).
 Add to that their folic acid and iron content, and you can soon see how this is a food that can help to boost your energy throughout the day!

 Brown Rice - Brown rice is a delicious, nutritious food that is packed full of fibre and magnesium, both of which are helpful when it comes to boosting your energy levels (16).
 It’s less processed than white rice, meaning it’s more nutritionally beneficial, and it’s also a low glycemic index carb, which can help to regulate your blood sugar levels and provide steady energy levels throughout your day (17).

 As you can see, there are plenty of healthy, high energy foods that you can easily fit into your daily diet.
-The foods we’ve listed provide just a small snapshot of all the tasty foods that can help to boost your energy, but by starting with these, you’ll soon get the hang of making your diet work for you.
+The foods we’ve listed provide just a small snapshot of all the tasty foods that can help to boost your energy, not to mention other natural energy boosters, but by starting with these, you’ll soon get the hang of making your diet work for you.
 Combine a balanced diet with our jrny shakes to ensure that you’re getting all of the vitamins you need, and get ready to see your energy levels soar.